- What is Osteoarthritis?

 There are definite advantages to having insoles, wedges or braces so long as they are able to provide unloading.
 There is evidence to suggest that unloading - reducing the stress on bones and joints - may be an effective way to reduce pain and reduce the rate of structural damage taking place to the feet.
 Look out for shoes that have removable insoles as this means that you can add your own customised soles and not make the shoe too tight.

-Shoes for knee osteoarthritis in particular need to be flexible and easily adjustable.
+Shoes for arthritic knees in particular need to be flexible and easily adjustable.
 Bending down to tie laces may become more difficult over time, which is why having footwear that are more flexible and easy to put on allows easier manoeuvrability for the wearer.

 Common sense also applies.
 If a shoe hurts, it is going to cause unseen damage.
 Avoid anything that is totally impractical.
-OA shoes will do a specific job for your feet - focus on that goal.
+Shoes for arthritic knees will do a specific job for your feet - focus on that goal.
 Pay attention to your gait.
 Look at what walking has done to previous pairs of shoes.
 This is will be a good guide in what to buy next.
 For example, if you wear out the outer edges of your shoes, you might have flat feet, in which case you should look for shoes that will provide strong arches.

 Make sure that the shoes you settle on work well for you.
 Do not be self conscious and take the time to walk around in the shoes to make sure they are comfortable and will do the job for you.
-Remember, these are an investment in your physical wellbeing and should be bought to last.
+Remember, these are an investment in your physical wellbeing and should be bought to last, as the best shoes for Osteoarthritis can make a world of difference to your mobility.

 Flat shoes are acceptable but they must provide suitable absorption and cushioning for the sole of the foot.
 The sole of the shoe should be solid and strong, not the kind that can be twisted or folded.
 For extra cushioning, it may be worth considering an insole.